 Your doctor may also suggest medication to help with anxiety or depression.
-Often a short course of antidepressants or antianxiety medication can work well.
+Often a short course of medication can work well.
 Professional counselling can also be very helpful.

 It's not a sign of failure to ask for help or to feel unable to cope on your own.